sprusr/sprusr.github.io/_posts/2017-04-09-gnu-social-install.md

 To ease the transition of content from Twitter to GNU social, I'd love to be able to have links to posts on GNU social auto tweeted.
 Hackathon project maybe?

+Something else which may be of interest is to "socialfy" your root domain.
+I'm hosting my instance on the `soc.spru.sr` subdomain, but I'd really quite like to be able to have `scott@spru.sr` rather than `scott@soc.spru.sr`.
+Not a problem!
+Using the *webfinger* standard, you can create a script which is queried by other instances when they look up your domain.
+They first check `/.well-known/host-meta` (a static XML file) for directions to where the webfinger is.
+The script then returns details pointing the requesting instance to your own instance.

+I haven't been bothered to set this up yet, mainly because my root domain is a static site, so I can't run a script to act as the webfinger.
+Hopefully I'll get something working soon, and come back here with an edit 🤓.

 ---

 I hope this helped you get to grips with GNU social.
 If you've managed to get set up, please let us know your new handle!

 If you want to chat GNU social, decentralisation or anything else, give me a shout!
-I'm scott@soc.spru.sr 👋 or if you're still feeling a bit too attached, you can reach me on Twitter at [@sprusr](https://twitter.com/sprusr) 😬
+I'm `scott@soc.spru.sr` 👋 or if you're still feeling a bit too attached, you can reach me on Twitter at [@sprusr](https://twitter.com/sprusr) 😬